xiaoxianyu-office/mm/Skills/Targeters/BlocksInChunk.md

 ## Examples
-Those metaskills will target every non air block in a 10 blocks radius around the trigger of the skilltree
+Those metaskills will target every non air block in the chunk where the trigger of the skilltree is located
 ```yaml
 ExampleSkill1:
   Skills: